💡

 The whole idea is that MC is there running all the time and you access it when you need to.
 So if you press F10 now and exit MC it will also stop the container session altogether.

 To avoid that you will need to do this.
-To detach from MC and leave it running in the background using this keyboard combination:
+To detach from MC and leave it running in the background use this keyboard combination:

 CRTL + p